Connected Vehicles Platform

 With flexible design, the main feature modules can be sold as a bundle or individually.
 For example, customers can purchase the platform with Vehicle Service Management module, or the OTA Update module, or choose both of them at the same time.
 While some function are universal for all feature modules, like user authentication and authorization.

 During our customer engagement, we found that our sales representatives sometimes struggled to explain how our connectivity capabilities support the daily operations of automotive OEMs.
-To improve the audience experience, we developed a mobile demo app and a Vehicle Simulator.
+To enhance customer perception, we designed a suite of demo tools, including a mobile app, a vehicle simulator, and additional resources.

 The mobile demo app represents the OEM mobile app, used by the vehicle owner.